yappbox/weeter/README.md

 Running weeter
 ==============

-Weeter can be run as a simple daemon.
-If you're using the :http subscription plugin, you can opt to run Weeter as a rack app under thin.
+Weeter can be run using the weeter executable installed by the gem.

 Running Weeter as a daemon
 --------------------------
+The gem also installs a weeter_control executable that can be used to start Weeter as a daemon

     $ bin/weeter_control start